 Department of Philosophy

-The preceding was written in 2006, just as I came up for tenure.
+The preceding was written in 2006, a couple of years before I came up for tenure.
 Much has happened since then.
-For many years, I conscientiously stuck to “slow hours,” and continued to advertise the policy to students, faculty, and staff.
+For some years, I conscientiously stuck to “slow hours,” and continued to advertise the policy to students, faculty, and staff.
 However, other than one colleague, no one stepped up to join me in the practice and, over time, my slow hours became little more than a lunch hour, which—while both pleasant and the source of my most substantial friendships at LMU—lacks the subversive punch of the slow hours ideal.

-The truth is, some of the blame lies with me: lack of commitment to slow hours, professional ambition, a desire to be praised by others—none of which are things to be particularly proud of—lead me to slowly lose focus on the process.
+The truth is, some of the blame lies with me: lack of commitment, professional ambition, a desire to be praised by others—none of which are things to be particularly proud of—slowly lead me to lose focus on the process.
 However, while I am perfectly willing to pillory myself in this regard, another truth is that the climate at LMU is, perhaps, particularly poisonous to something like slow hours.
 This is because the university has, increasingly, become captive of a corporate model for education.

 Faculty tend to place the blame on the administration, which is certainly appropriate in some measure.
 However, the faculty shares an equal, if not greater, amount of the blame.
 The single thing that would do the most to enliven the slow hours project would be the existence of a robust intellectual community, a community that could, and did, speak regularly and enthusiastically about ideas without speaking about work.
 Such a community is, however, conspicuously lacking at LMU, which is shocking for a university, and doubly shocking for a university that still attempts to describe itself as a liberal arts college.